zaramihnea/Smart-Parking-Lot/Back-End/README.md

 For more details and latest information visit https://docs.google.com/document/d/1_M8Usq3-MyN-l-pRvk7xeSiL49jh1QvwwT96yEMkmfs/view

-# Smart Parking Lot

-Smart Parking Lot is a Spring Boot application designed to simplify the process of finding and managing parking spots.
-This project utilizes PostgreSQL for database management and integrates with the Stripe API for payment processing.

 ## Features (May be outdated)

 - User authentication and authorization with JWT